 - Light coffee contains more moisture and ages faster.

-are some signs to look for:
+Here are a few signs to look for:

-- Neutral or cardboard smell.
+- Neutral or cardboard-like odor.

-- Flat, bitter or metallic taste.
+- Flat, bitter, or metallic taste.

 If you notice these symptoms, your coffee has simply lost its essential oils.